chancesmith/chance-smith-gatsby-blog/content/blog/get-hired-from-zero-hero-in-one-blog-post/index.md

 I've had 15 jobs, started businesses, and partnered with others.
 I taught myself computer programming only later to go to college for further learning.
 I've built systems for growing teams and love my work.

+Not a convential path, and can help you level-up faster.

-So, you already know your goals and have found the gig of your dreams. **I want to help you get to the work you love.** That's why you are here.
+Let's say, you already know your goals and have found the gig of your dreams. **I want to help you get to the work you love.** That's why you are here.
+To *get hired*.
 Now let's shine some light on *your value*.

 ## What if I haven't found work I love?